 VA 30-Year Fixed-Rate Mortgage

 VA loans have generally lenient borrowing terms (including credit requirements), low interest rates and no minimum down payment requirement.
 Borrowers also don’t have to pay mortgage insurance.
-However, keep in mind that terms and rates vary among lenders.
+However, keep in mind that VA terms and rates vary among lenders.

 Pros Of A 30-Year Fixed-Rate Mortgage

 Home buyers tend to prefer 30-year fixed-rate mortgages.
-Here are some of the advantages they provide.
+Here are some of the advantages they provide:

-A 30-year mortgage spreads out the cost of your home over the 30-year term, giving you additional time to pay the loan back.
+- Lower monthly payments: A 30-year mortgage spreads out the cost of your home over the 30-year term, giving you additional time to pay the loan back.
 As a result, you make a lower monthly payment than you would with a 15-year or 20-year mortgage for the same property.

+- Flexibility: Some lenders allow you to make extra principal-only payments every month, helping you save money in the long run by reducing the amount you pay in interest.
 Not every lender handles extra payments the same, however, so it’s possible you could be subject to a penalty if you end up paying off your mortgage early.
 Rocket Mortgage doesn’t charge any penalties for prepayment, so look for similar opportunities with your loan.

-When applying for a loan, your lender considers how your mortgage repayments will impact your DTI.
-For example, they may allow someone with a 15-year term to borrow $140,000.
+- The ability to afford a more expensive home: When you choose a 30-year term loan, you may be able to purchase a more expensive home since spreading your mortgage payments out over the maximum number of years affects your debt-to-income ratio.
+For example, a lender may allow someone with a 15-year term to borrow $140,000.
 But someone borrowing on a 30-year term may be able to borrow $300,000.
 This is because, with a 30-year loan, a smaller portion of your monthly income has to go toward paying your mortgage.

 Cons Of A 30-Year Fixed-Rate Mortgage

-As you pay the principal part of your mortgage, you slowly gain ownership of your home.
-This ownership is known as equity.
+- Needing longer to build equity: As you pay the principal part of your mortgage, you slowly gain more ownership of your home.
+This ownership is known as equity, which is your home’s value minus the money you still owe your lender.
 However, it takes a longer time to build equity with a 30-year fixed-rate mortgage.
-This is because you aren’t paying as much toward your principal balance as you would be with a shorter loan term.
+This is because you aren’t paying as much toward your principal balance.

 Historical 30-Year Fixed Mortgage Rates

-In response, the Federal Reserve raised the federal funds rate, and this process repeated until it resulted in a 30-year interest rate of 18.63% on the week of October 9, 1981.
 This remains the highest weekly mortgage rate ever recorded.
 By increasing the funds rate, the Federal Reserve slowly curbed inflation, and inflation levels remained normal through the ‘90s and early 2000s, during which mortgage rates stayed for the most part below 10%.

 Eventually, the housing crisis struck in 2008, and average 30-year mortgage rates declined over several years until they hit a then-all-time low of 3.31%.
 Throughout the 2010s, demand for homes was weak and both interest rates and home prices remained low.
 Those who did buy a home were able to take advantage of the low sale prices and low rates, locking in affordable monthly payments.